kids encyclopedia robot

 "Gee Whiz (Look at His Eyes)"

 Although this single would eventually chart within the Top 10 on the pop chart and within the top 5 on the R&B chart, it had an inauspicious beginning.
 Initially recorded at the Thomas family home, Rufus shopped the song to Vee-Jay Records in Chicago.
 Vee-Jay never followed through or actively pursued securing the distribution rights.
 Because of his belief in the song's potential, Rufus returned to Memphis and in the summer of 1960, Thomas would cut the teen love song that she wrote when she was only 15 years old.
 The song was released by Rufus and Carla in October 1960, to not much fanfare.
-By February 1961, thanks to a distribution deal between Satellite and Atlantic Records, the song was being distributed nationally through Atlantic just as Thomas was in the midst of her first year at Tennessee A&I University in Nashville.
+However, by February 1961, thanks to a distribution deal made between Satellite and Atlantic Records, the song was being distributed nationally through Atlantic just as Thomas was in the midst of her first year at Tennessee A&I University in Nashville.
 The success of the single also propelled Thomas into the spotlight, as she performed on American Bandstand.
 According to Thomas, "The record was young-sounding, romantic and it expressed what a lot of people wanted to say at that age, but still, I was surprised at how well it did".
 Not only did this song provide a launching pad for Thomas' first album, but it also gave Stax Records national exposure and label recognition.

 1970s–present